kodera2t/ESP32_ePaper_webradio/README.md

 make menuconfig
 ```

-and edit SSID and password in "Web Radio / Bluetooth Speaker" section.
-After that
+and edit SSID and password in "Web Radio / Bluetooth Speaker" section.(no need to touch another parts) After that
 ```
 make makefs
 make copyfs